marovira/dotfiles/README.md

 `C:\Users\<username>` while the vim files go in the Vim directory `C:\Vim`

 ### Vim Plugins
 Once Vim is opened, everything should work as expected.
+If for some reason there's an error on the command to download Vundle, simply remove the '\' character on line 19 of 'init.vim' and everything should work.
+Also, make sure that Vim is first run as **admin** so permissions aren't an issue.
 The language support plugins may need some extra work.

 * For Java, make sure that the JDK is installed and added to the path.
 * Python will work as is.